f5devcentral/f5-agility-labs-containers/docs/class1/module2/lab1.rst

       kubectl get pods -o wide -n kube-system

-   We can see that our container, in this example, is running on kube-node1 below.
+   In the example below we can see that our container is running on kube-node2.

    .. image:: ../images/f5-container-connector-locate-controller-container2.png